vmware-samples/packer-examples-for-vsphere/.github/pull_request_template.md

 - [ ] This is a code style / formatting update.
 - [ ] This is a documentation update.
 - [ ] This is a refactoring update.
-- [ ] This is a something else.
+- [ ] This is something else.
       Please describe:

 **Context of the Pull Request***

 <!--
-    Please describe the current behavior that you are modifying, or link to a relevant issue.
+    Please describe the current behavior that you are modifying or link to a relevant issue.
 -->

 **Related to Existing Issues**